wrapperband/OpenTrafficSurvey/README.md

 http://www.standardsforhighways.co.uk/dmrb/vol7/section2/hd3901.pdf

 For the new designation of the "new road system", all the pavements should have been considered in the standards for a Heavy vehicle Category road.
-That should also include where there are no current pavements, i.e. test casew.
+That should also include where there are no current pavements, for example at the traffic survey test case in Oldham.

 **Open Source Systems : Philosophy**